 Commenting, Lanark and Hamilton East MP Angela Crawley said:

 “I have received a great deal of correspondence from constituents in Lanark and Hamilton East on their anxieties over these increases.
-The UK Government must do more to mitigate against this impending crisis.

 “An urgent and proactive response is required to protect consumers from these price increases which risk plunging millions into fuel poverty and causing families to make difficult decisions over their personal finances.